daronphang/programming-resources/cloud-computing/AWS/CAF.md

 ### Platform Perspective

+The Platform perspective helps you build an enterprise-grade, scalable, hybrid cloud platform, modernize existing workloads, and implement new cloud-native solutions.

-The Platform Perspective includes principles and patterns for implementing new solutions on the cloud, and migrating on-premises workloads to the cloud.
+The Platform perspective includes principles and patterns for implementing new solutions on the cloud, and migrating on-premises workloads to the cloud.

 Use a variety of architectural models to understand and communicate the structure of IT systems and their relationships.
 Helps you to design, implement, and optimize your AWS infrastructure based on your business goals and perspectives.